witchcraftjs/layout/README.md

 ```

 Or if using zod, you can do something like this.
 Note that you will need to create/extend `zLayoutWindow/Frame` or use `zLayoutWindow/FrameLoose` to allow for extra properties.
-All zod types have been made `strict` where possible as it's easy to accidentally use the wrong type and loose properties silently otherwise.
+They also use a basic `z.uuid()`, if you need something more specific you'll have to extend the type.
 ```ts
 import { zLayoutFrameLoose, layoutCreate } from "@witchcraft/layout"
 import { z } from "zod"